mikediessner/nubo/docs/_source/bayesian_optimisation.rst

         bound acquisition function of a 1D toy function with a budget of 20 evaluations.

-Both of these acquisition functions can be computed analytically by maximising them with a deterministic optimiser, such as L-BFGS-B [#Zhu1997]_ for bounded unconstraint problems or SLSQP [#Kraft1994]_ for bounded constraint problems.
-However, this only works for the sequential single-point problems for which every point suggested by Bayesian optimisation is observed through the objective function :math:`f( \boldsymbol x)` immediatley before the optimisation loop is repeated.
+Both of these acquisition functions can be maximised with a deterministic optimiser, such as L-BFGS-B [#Zhu1997]_ for bounded unconstrained problems or SLSQP [#Kraft1994]_ for bounded constrained problems.
+However, this only works for the sequential single-point problems for which every point suggested by Bayesian optimisation is observed via the objective function :math:`f( \boldsymbol x)` immediatley, before the optimisation loop is repeated.

 Monte Carlo acquisition functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For parallel multi-point batches or asynchronous optimisation, the analytical acquisition functions are in general intractable.
 To use Bayesian optimisation in these cases, NUBO supports the approximation of the analytical acquisition function through Monte Carlo sampling [#Snoek2012]_ [#Wilson2018]_.

-The idea is to draw a large number of samples directly from the posterior distribution and then to approximate the acquisition by averaging these so called Monte Carlo samples.
+The idea is to draw a large number of samples directly from the posterior distribution and then to approximate the acquisition functions by averaging these Monte Carlo samples.
 This method is made viable by reparameterising the acquisition functions and then computing samples from the posterior distribution by utilising base samples from a standard normal distribution :math:`z \sim \mathcal{N} (0, 1)`.